 In 2007, EEI expanded its operations to Europe by opening an office in Brussels, Belgium.
 Brussels is known as the center of European energy and climate policies.
 Our presence in Brussels provides the company with a unique vantage point to interact with key European energy industry stakeholders and decision makers.
 We are meeting the EU energy policy challenges in the areas of natural gas, power and renewable energy by establishing a direct involvement with European energy consortia and energy sector associations.
 Our EU office in Belgium allows us to better understand the global energy picture from an EU stakeholder’s perspective.

-As a result of the steady growth of the last several years, a dedicated Eastern Regional Office was established in Newark, New Jersey in 2010.
-Subsequently, in 2013, a fully dedicated Midwest Office was established in a suburb in Schaumburg, Chicago.
+As a result of the steady growth of the last several years, a dedicated Eastern Regional Office was established initially in Newark, New Jersey in 2010 and later relocated to Washington DC in 2015.
+Subsequently, in 2013, a fully dedicated Midwest Office was established in in Schaumburg, a Chicago suburb.
 Both of these Regional Offices enhances our ability to address issues specific to our clients from a regional perspective.
-The Midwest continues to be the hub for the energy business, and the New Jersey office’s proximity to New York City allows us to stay abreast of Wall Street, the nation’s financial engine.
-In the fall of 2014, the Regional Operations Office was established in Washington DC to coordinate the activities of the Eastern and Midwest Regions.
-In addition, the DC Office allows us to stay abreast of critical energy policies, directives, and regulations with access to key industry contacts in the nation’s capitol.

 In the spring of 2013, EEI opened its Engineering and Technical Services Center in San Ramon, California.
 Its primary role is to provide an array of engineering expertise for both the gas and electric transmission and distribution engineering functions.
 The Center operates two separate divisions, each dedicated to the gas and electric functions.